Abhisekbag1/smart-contract--using-solidity/README.md

 2.Deploy the compiled contract by clicking the "Deploy" button.

-5.Interacting with the smart contract:
+# Interacting with the smart contract:

 1.Utilize the Remix IDE to interact with the deployed contract create.